 24. Suppose the price elasticity of demand for a good is −0.2.
 If there is a 5% increase in the price of the good, then by what percentage will the demand for the good go down?

 25. Suppose the price elasticity of demand for a good is −0.2.
 How will the expenditure on the good be affected if there is a 10% increase in its price?

 26. Suppose there was a 4% decrease in the price of a good, and as a result, the expenditure on the good increased by 2%.
 What can you say about the elasticity of demand?

 - Utility – Utility is a term used by economists to explain the quantification of “utilization” that a buyer obtains from any good bought.
-Utility may compute how much one enjoys a theatre or the perception of safety one gets from purchasing a blockade.blockade
+The utility may compute how much one enjoys a theatre or the perception of safety one gets from purchasing a blockade.blockade

 - Marginal utility – Marginal utility is the additional contentment a buyer gains from purchasing one more unit of a good or service.
 Marginal utility is a significant economic topic because economists use it to regulate how much of a commodity a consumer will purchase.

-NCERT solutions for class 12 Economics chapter 2 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
-The above mentioned is the illustrations for class 12 CBSE syllabus.
-For more solutions and study materials of NCERT solutions for class 12 Economics visit BYJU’S or download the app for more information and the best learning experience.
+NCERT Solutions for Class 12 Economics Chapter 2 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
+The above mentioned are the illustrations for Class 12 CBSE syllabus.
+For more solutions and study materials of NCERT solutions for Class 12 Economics, visit BYJU’S or download the app for more information and the best learning experience.